 Students from the Pierre y Marie Curie High Scool in Nicaragua discovered an asteroid in 2012.
 This discovery led to the construction of a new observatory for their school.

 Students in India, working in collaboration with SPACE, have discovered several asteroids during their participation in many IASC campaigns.

 Dr. Richard Wainscoat, Pan-STARRS Principal Investigator, and a graduate student at the University of Hawaii looking at a recent comet discovery.

 Students from Dillard Drive Middle School in North Carolina (USA) made an asteroid discovery which led to them being invited to make a presentation to NASA during the Asteroid Grand Challenge conference.

 The International Astronomical Search Collaboration (IASC) is an educational outreach program for high schools and colleges.
 It provides high quality astronomical data to students around the world.
-Students are able to make original astronomical desicoveries and participate in hands-on astronomy.
+Students are able to make original astronomical discoveries and participate in hands-on astronomy.
 This service is provided at no cost to the participating schools!

 Welcome!
 International Astronomical Search Collaboration (IASC = "Isaac")

 The All-Uruguay Asteroid Search Campaign and All-Venezuela Asteroid Search Campaign